winters145/CV/README.md

 - Strong focus on the use of Test Driven Development
 - Frequent use of pair programming and group projects, replying heavily on agile teamwork and communication
 - Full-stack web development, in both JavaScript (M.E.R.N) & Ruby
+- EQ curriculum, enhancing my already well practiced skills in empath, feedback & teamwork
 - Gained in-depth knowledge of JavaScript & Ruby syntax, as well as HTML and CSS, with a great base of knowledge, ability and desire to learn more

 ## Hobbies

-- Tennis
-- Football
-- Weightlifting
-- Travelling
+- Playing Tennis (weather dependent!) - I'm no Andy Murray, but I've got a mean forehand!
+- [Watching] Football - I'm lucky enough to be a Newcastle United fan
+- Travelling - Somewhat halted by the pandemic, my favourite destination so far is Vietnam!